telvarost/QuickAdditions-StationAPI/README.md

     * No other file types are supported by default in Minecraft or by this mod.
   * Adds ability to have main menu song override background music.
     * (Vanilla b1.7.3 has Minecraft background music continue to play on main menu if started in-game)

-* Adds ability to speed up night rather than skip it.
-  * (Takes about 30 seconds to sleep the entire night away using this method)
+### Entity Spawning Mechanics
-* Adds ability to exit beds by clicking or swinging the hand.
+* Adds ability to disable living entity despawning.
 * Adds ability to change max mob spawn capacity for different creature types.
   * Monster, passive (animals), and squid max spawn capacity can be changed.
 * Adds ability to change mob spawn group size.

+### Weather
 * Adds ability to set a Y level above which it will always snow.
 * Adds ability to cancel weather reset when sleeping and the weather is clear.
   * This makes rain and snow more common.
 * Adds ability to configure rain/thunder time until and duration.

+### Misc.
+* Adds ability to give the player missing achievements that they may have already achieved.
+  * Load into a world and access mod config from pause menu using [ModMenu](https://modrinth.com/mod/modmenu-beta).
+  * Adding back missing achievements will not work from the main menu or when game is not running.
+* Adds ability to force display active even when tabbing away from the screen.
+* Adds ability to speed up night rather than skip it.
+  * (Takes about 30 seconds to sleep the entire night away using this method)
+* Adds ability to exit beds by clicking or swinging the hand.

 ## List of added recipes